Fetch vs. Axios in JavaScript: Story of Two HTTP Clients 📡

 File Transfer: Fetching and Uploading files

-When you’re dealing transfering files over HTTP, both Axios and Fetch have their way of handling the job. especially when it comes to tracking how your files are transferring.
+When you’re dealing transferring files over HTTP, both Axios and Fetch have their way of handling the job. especially when it comes to tracking how your files are transferring.
 Let’s break it down in a way that’s easy to digest, even if you’re relatively new to this.

 • Axios: Axios makes file transfers easy with its onDownloadProgress and onUploadProgress options.
 These features let you see how your file transfer is going in real time.